timday/coronavirus/docs/index.md

 #ArmchairEpidemiology
 =====================

-Some daft experiments with coronavirus data.
+Some dubious charts with coronavirus data.

 Global
 ======